cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/jasmin-notebooks-service.md

 #### Which software environment is used by the Notebook Service?

-The JASMIN Notebook Service provides the **latest Jaspy and Jasr environments** as default kernels.
+The JASMIN Notebook Service provides the **latest Jaspy and JasR environments** as default kernels.
 See the [Jaspy page]({{% ref "jaspy-envs" %}}) for details about the packages included.
 Older versions can be installed as additional kernels as described above.